rbutinarav/ai_buddy/README.md

 - Different personas can be selected to change the chatbot's personality
 - Conversations can be saved to a remote blob storage
 - Answers can be directly converted to speech
-- Full conversational experience (speech-to-text and text-to-speech) - only running repo locally, not supported by Streamlit server
+- Full conversational experience (speech-to-text and text-to-speech)

 ## On the way